How Criminal Cases Actually Work, The Map Nobody Gives You

 Stage 5: Motions

 What happens: Your attorney files written arguments asking the court to rule on specific legal issues before trial.
-The most important type for most defendants is the motion to suppress — a request to exclude evidence because it was obtained illegally.
+The most important type for most defendants is the motion to suppress.
+A request to exclude evidence because it was obtained illegally.

 How long it takes: Motions can be filed at any point in the case.
 Hearings on major motions are scheduled weeks to months after filing.
 This phase can last months.